joaoafonso386/meme-generator/README.md

 - API request using async & await -> Search meme by name
 - Maping Lists (arrays) -> Generating a 'Excelent Cat Memes Section'
 - Dom events (onClick, onChange, onSubmit) -> Generate button & Input Search
+- Placeholder that shows what meme you should be searching for
 - CSS: Using Semantic UI